Facebook

 El Salvador SV: Poverty Headcount Ratio at $3.20 a Day: 2011 PPP: % of Population data was reported at 10.300 % in 2016.
 This records an increase from the previous number of 9.900 % for 2015.
 El Salvador SV: Poverty Headcount Ratio at $3.20 a Day: 2011 PPP: % of Population data is updated yearly, averaging 22.500 % from Dec 1989 (Median) to 2016, with 23 observations.
 The data reached an all-time high of 36.500 % in 1991 and a record low of 9.900 % in 2015.
 El Salvador SV: Poverty Headcount Ratio at $3.20 a Day: 2011 PPP: % of Population data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s El Salvador – Table SV.World Bank.WDI: Poverty.
 Poverty headcount ratio at $3.20 a day is the percentage of the population living on less than $3.20 a day at 2011 international prices.
 As a result of revisions in PPP exchange rates, poverty rates for individual countries cannot be compared with poverty rates reported in earlier editions.; ; World Bank, Development Research Group.
 Data are based on primary household survey data obtained from government statistical agencies and World Bank country departments.
 Data for high-income economies are from the Luxembourg Income Study database.
 For more information and methodology, please see PovcalNet (http://iresearch.worldbank.org/PovcalNet/index.htm).; ; The World Bank’s internationally comparable poverty monitoring database now draws on income or detailed consumption data from more than one thousand six hundred household surveys across 164 countries in six regions and 25 other high income countries (industrialized economies).
 While income distribution data are published for all countries with data available, poverty data are published for low- and middle-income countries and countries eligible to receive loans from the World Bank (such as Chile) and recently graduated countries (such as Estonia) only.
 The aggregated numbers for low- and middle-income countries correspond to the totals of 6 regions in PovcalNet, which include low- and middle-income countries and countries eligible to receive loans from the World Bank (such as Chile) and recently graduated countries (such as Estonia).
 See PovcalNet (http://iresearch.worldbank.org/PovcalNet/WhatIsNew.aspx) for definitions of geographical regions and industrialized countries.

-As of 2023 in El Salvador, the share of the population living in extreme poverty conditions was higher in rural areas accounting for the **** percent of the people.
-The national average was *** percent.
+TwitterIn 2023, in El Salvador, the proportion of the population living in poverty conditions was slightly higher in rural areas, accounting for a total share of **** percent.
+Additionally, rural areas also had the highest share of extreme poverty among the different geographical residencies.

 License information was derived automatically